 Arm (upper-limb) amputation

 Most arm amputations result from occupational injuries.
 Rarely, all or part of an arm is removed surgically to treat a disorder (such as cancer).
 The arm can be amputated below the elbow, above the elbow, or at the shoulder.
 Or a hand or one or more figures can be amputated.

 After arm amputation, most people are fitted for an artificial arm (an upper-limb prosthesis).
 Components may include fingers, a hook or hand, a wrist unit, and, for an above-the-elbow amputation, an elbow unit.
 Movement of the hook or hand is controlled by movement of the shoulder muscles.
 A hook may be more functional, but most people prefer the way a hand looks.
 Control of an above-the-elbow prosthesis is more complicated than that of a below-the-elbow prosthesis.
 Newer prostheses that are controlled by microprocessors and powered myoelectrically (using energy produced by the person’s muscles) have been developed, enabling the person to control movements with more precision.
-Bionic components, which are just now becoming available, may enable people to function even better.
+Bionic components may enable people to function even better.

 Rehabilitation includes general conditioning exercises and exercises to stretch the shoulder and elbow and to strengthen arm muscles.
 Endurance exercises may also be necessary.
 The specific exercise program prescribed depends on whether one or both arms were amputated and how much of the arm was amputated.
 People learn how to do activities of daily living using the prosthesis, adaptive devices, or other parts of the body (such as the mouth and feet).